 Finally, it's worth mentioning Sterling's diving because, while there are worse actors (or should we say good actors?), he is still up there with the best of them.

 Where do we begin with this wretch?
 For most fans, Luis Suarez first came to hateful prominence when he hand-balled on the goal line to prevent a certain goal against Uruguay in the 2010 World Cup.
 With Ajax, he bit an opponent.

 After moving to the Premier League, Suarez was repeatedly accused of diving after winning a number of penalties for Liverpool.
 Then, there was his ban for racially abusing Patrice Evra.
 Two more "bites" followed, with the Uruguayan vampire biting Branislav Ivanovich in a 2013 match against Chelsea, and Giorgio Chiellini in a 2014 World Cup match against Italy.

 Other than his perpetual diving to win fouls and penalties and his tendency to be a petulant whinger, Ronaldo hasn't done a huge amount wrong.
 Three things may have acted to exaggerate his faults, though.

-- First, he earned his reputation at Manchester United, so he was always going to draw a huge amount of hatred from the rest of the footballing world.
+- He earned his reputation at Manchester United, so he was always going to draw a huge amount of hatred from the rest of the footballing world.

-- Second, he looks like a Ken Doll by wearing earrings and using hair gel, so there is a lot of scorn for this preening boy-band look from football fans.
+- He looks like a Ken Doll by wearing earrings and using hair gel, so there is a lot of scorn for this preening boy-band look from football fans.

-- Third, he's just a very good football player who will draw fouls from the opposition.
+- He is just a very good football player who will draw fouls from the opposition.

 Nevertheless, his diving, particularly in his early days, earned him the reputation he has today, even if he does it less than he used to.